camunda-community-hub/camunda-7-community-helm/charts/camunda-bpm-platform/README.md

 helm install camunda camunda-bpm-platform --set tags.managed-mysql=true
 ```

-The chart parameters will align according to the chosen managed database, e.g. driver, connection URL and auth data.
+The chart parameters will align according to the chosen managed database, e.g. driver, connection URL, and auth data.
 Also, the special secret will be created to store authentication info for Camunda BPM to access the DB.

-> Warning: deployments of Camunda BPM and PostgreSQL/MySQL are not syncronized.
-Therefore, Camunda BPM can fails several times until the RDMS is becomes ready.
+> Warning: deployments of Camunda BPM and PostgreSQL/MySQL are not synchronized.
+Therefore, Camunda BPM can fail several times until the RDMS becomes ready.

 > Warning: you have an option to use only one managed DB.
 You cannot combine woth `tags.managed-postgresql` and `tags.managed-mysql` .
-If you do so, the chart installation will fail due to values constrains:
+If you do so, the chart installation will fail due to values constraints:

 ```shell
 # will fail